baggariSiva/nodejs/README.md

 # Node.js on Elestio

-This is a minimal example of a Node.js
+This is a minimal example of a Node.js app

 Click on the button below to deploy this repository with CI/CD on Elestio: